joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/10/26/nyregion/mayor-democrats-adams-forum.html

 **Ohio State survives: What does this mean for Buckeyes, Huskers?**\
-`It wasn't easy, but Ohio State made the plays when it need to — on both sides of the ball — to escape with a 21-17 win over Nebraska. `\
+`It wasn't easy, but Ohio State made the plays when it needed to — on both sides of the ball — to escape with a 21-17 win over Nebraska. `\
 https://nytimes.com/athletic/5874699/2024/10/26/nebraska-ohio-state-dylan-raiola-ryan-day/

 **Notre Dame took full advantage of Navy fumbling away its biggest opportunity**\